ChrisPritchard/OverTheWire/Krypton/krypton06.md

 The contents of krypton7 is `PNUKLYLWRQKGKBE`

 Based on the hints and the readme above, I figured I needed to get the random sequence out.
-If I had a list of the random numbers used, I could could reverse them on the cipher text and derive the key, given I control the plaintext.
+If I had a list of the random numbers used, I could reverse them on the cipher text and derive the key, given I control the plaintext.
 First step is to create a long file containing the results of encrypting just one character - I used 'x'.

 To set this up, I had a bit of trouble.
 I tried using `mktemp -d` to create a working dir, but running `encrypt6` with plaintext in that folder kept complaining that it couldn't open the plaintext.
 A reverse technique where you operate from the random folder, and use symlinks to ensure a local copy of the keyfile is present (its owned by krypton7, so can't just be copied) didn't work either.
-Ultimately it looks like it was a bug of somesort: mktemp creates folders like this: `tmp.M8SztyfWDr`.
+Ultimately it looks like it was a bug of some sort: mktemp creates folders like this: `tmp.M8SztyfWDr`.
 If I created a folder in tmp called `chrisp` instead, it worked fine.
 Some parsing issue in the executable maybe?

 I created the file in bash using this command: `{ for i in {1..1000}; do echo -n x; done } > plaintext`